kcp-dev/kcp/docs/content/en/developers/replicate-new-resource.md

 ---
-linkTitle: "Replicating a new resource"
 description: >
-  How to add a new resource for replication.
+  How to add a new resource for replication by the cache server
 ---

-# Adding a new resource to the cache server and replication controller
+# Replicating new resources in the cache server

 As of today adding a new resource for replication is a manual process that consists of the following steps: